lambda-five-io/bottom-bar/README.md

 ### Request

-`PUT /songs`
+`PUT /songs/:id`

-The body of the request will be the replacement entry according to standard schema:
+The body of the request will be the replacement entry according to standard schema with different info:

-Example:
+Example: PUT /songs/123

     {
-        id: integer
+        id: 123
         song_name: string
         artist_name: string
         song_image: string (url)